KaBlam!: Life with Loopy

 The life of a preteen boy Larry and his strange experiences with his imaginative and adventurous younger sister Loopy.
 The characters were animated with stop-motion puppet bodies, but their heads were created with metal and their features were magnetic.
-The show was created by a British-born Stephen Holman, who previously created Joe Normal for MTV's Liquid Television, and later created Phantom Investigators on Kids' WB.
+The show was created by British-born Stephen Holman, who previously created Joe Normal for MTV's Liquid Television, and later created Phantom Investigators on Kids' WB.